+2.6.
 North East Lindsey Internal Drainage Board

-- 2.7 The scoping consultation response from the North East Lindsey Internal Drainage Board (NELIDB) for the Consented Development (refer to Annex 2 of the Flood Risk Assessment (FRA) in Appendix 14A PEI Report Volume III), provided the following points for consideration: - no development should be commenced until the Local Planning Authority (LPA) has approved a scheme for the provision, implementation and future maintenance of a surface water drainage system; - the Board would support the use of SuDS and the drainage policies of NELC.
+- 2.6.1.
+The EIA Scoping Opinion response from the North East Lindsey Internal Drainage Board (NELIDB) for the Consented Development (refer to Annex 2 of the Flood Risk Assessment (FRA) in Appendix 14A in ES Volume III (Document Ref.
+6.4), provided the following points for consideration: - no development should be commenced until the Local Planning Authority (LPA) has approved a scheme for the provision, implementation and future maintenance of a surface water drainage system; - the Board would support the use of SuDS and the drainage policies of NELC.
 Any discharge should be limited to the greenfield rate; however, Middle Drain Pump Station was designed to allow for areas of development (to the design standard of the day).
-Any potential increase in discharge would be subject to the drainage system being able to convey the flows (modelling required) and a development charge payable to the Board; and - under the terms of the Land Drainage Act 1991 the prior written consent of the Board is required for any proposed temporary or permanent works or structures within any watercourse including infilling or a diversion. - 2.8 The EIA Scoping Opinion for the Proposed Development provided in Appendix 1B in the PEI Report Volume III identified the following additional requirements for consideration in the Environmental Statement and related FRA and drainage strategy, based on comments from the NELIDB: - surface water discharge will be limited to the greenfield rate; and - under the terms of the Land Drainage Act 1991 the prior written consent of the NELIDB is required for any proposed temporary or permanent works or structures within any watercourse including infilling or a diversion.
+Any potential increase in discharge would be subject to the drainage system being able to convey the flows (modelling required) and a development charge payable to the Board; and - under the terms of the Land Drainage Act 1991 the prior written consent of the Board is required for any proposed temporary or permanent works or structures within any watercourse including infilling or a diversion. - 2.6.2.
+The EIA Scoping Opinion for the Proposed Development provided in Appendix 1B in ES Volume III (Document Ref.
+6.4) identified the following additional requirements for consideration in the Environmental Statement and related FRA and drainage strategy, based on comments from the NELIDB: - surface water discharge will be limited to the greenfield rate; and - under the terms of the Land Drainage Act 1991 the prior written consent of the NELIDB is required for any proposed temporary or permanent works or structures within any watercourse including infilling or a diversion.

+2.7.
 North East Lincolnshire Council

-- 2.9 The scoping consultation response from NELC for the Consented Development (refer to Annex 3 of the FRA in Appendix 14A PEI Report Volume III) stated that no development shall be commenced until a scheme for the provision of surface water drainage works has been approved in writing by the LPA.
-Such scheme shall be implemented to the satisfaction of the LPA. - 2.10 NELC has created a SuDS Guide (NELC, 2016) which stipulates the expectations of NELC for designers and developers in regards to the use of SuDS.
-This guidance document has been produced based on best practice guidelines from the Construction Industry Research and Information Association (CIRIA) SuDS Manual (C753) (CIRIA, 2007). - 2.11 The document details the requirements for SuDS, appropriate design processes and discusses various types of SuDS.
+2.7.1.
+The scoping consultation response from NELC for the Consented Development (refer to Annex 3 of the FRA in Appendix 14A of the ES Volume III, Document Ref.
+6.4) stated that no development shall be commenced until a scheme for the provision of surface water drainage works has been approved in writing by the LPA.
+Such scheme shall be implemented to the satisfaction of the LPA.

+- 2.7.2.
+NELC has created a SuDS Guide (NELC, 2016) which stipulates the expectations of NELC for designers and developers in regard to the use of SuDS.
+This guidance document has been produced based on best practice guidelines from the Construction Industry Research and Information Association (CIRIA) SuDS Manual (C753) (CIRIA, 2015). - 2.7.3.
+The document details the requirements for SuDS, appropriate design processes and discusses various types of SuDS.
 Specific NELC requirements for drainage projects are also detailed with a checklist given for the required steps to be taken for the adoption of SuDS.

+2.8.
 Anglian Water